devolio-devchat/slack-poll-bot/README.md

-# slackbot-boilerplate-nodejs
+# slack-poll-bot

-A slackbot sample which supports outgoing, incoming webhooks and slash command.
+A slackbot sample which supports polling via emoticons

 ## Installing